emartineznunez/AutoMeKin/docs/results.md

 ### RXNet.cg

-By default (see below) the KMC calculations are “coarse-grained”, that is, conformational isomers form a single state, which is taken as the lowest energy isomer.
+By default, see below, the KMC calculations are “coarse-grained”, that is, conformational isomers form a single state, which is taken as the lowest energy isomer.
 Such reaction network, which also removes bimolecular channels, is the following:
 ```
 TS # DE(kcal/mol)    Reaction path information
 ==== ============    =========================